Keith Butler (baseball): Minor leagues

 Keith Butler spent the entire 2012 season with the Double-A Springfield Cardinals.
 He earned Texas League mid-season and post-season All-Star honors.
-Butler had 25 saves while posting a 5–1 win/loss record and a 2.76 ERA in 53 relief appearances.
-Following the season Butler was added to the Cardinals' 40 man roster to protect him during the Rule 5 draft.
+Butler had 25 saves while posting a 5–1 win-loss record and a 2.76 ERA in 53 relief appearances.
+Following the season, Butler was added to the Cardinals' 40-man roster to protect him during the Rule 5 draft.

-Major league
+Major leagues

-The Cardinals promoted Butler to the majors on May 31, 2013.
+On May 31, 2013, Butler was promoted to the major leagues for the first time.
 He made his major league debut on June 1 against the San Francisco Giants at Busch Stadium, giving up one hit, one walk, and striking out one in a single inning of work.
-The next day he pitched a perfect ninth inning for the Cardinals.
+The next day, Butler pitched a perfect ninth inning for the Cardinals.
+Butler made 16 appearances for St. Louis during his rookie campaign, recording a 4.05 ERA with 16 strikeouts over 20 innings of work.

-Butler was outrighted off the Cardinals roster on November 18, 2014.
+Butler appeared in two contests for the Cardinals in 2014, but allowed six runs on six hits with two strikeouts over two innings of work.
+On May 24, 2014, it was revealed that Butler would require season-ending Tommy John surgery to repair a tear in his right ulnar collateral ligament.
+On November 18, Butler was removed from the 40-man roster and sent outright to the Triple-A Memphis Redbirds.

+Butler split the 2015 campaign between Memphis and Palm Beach, accumulating a 2–3 record and 5.28 ERA with 36 strikeouts and two saves in 44 1/3 innings pitched across 37 appearances.
+He elected free agency following the season on November 6, 2015.